figlerg/anyHR/README.md

 **anyHR** parses the parameters and their respective constraints and returns a number of samples that satisfy this spec, while being distributed uniformly on the set of allowed values.
-For more information on mixing algorithms see
+For more information on mixing algorithms see references below.

 ## Installation
 It is necessary to have a working installation of Python 3,